benkitia/personal-site/content/about.md

 ## About the writer

 I'm, foremost, a junior (3rd year) at my public high school in South Loop, Chicago where I'm founding, leading, and teaching my school's first [Hack Club](https://hackclub.com).
 Outside of school, I enjoy building things.
-Right now, I'm building the foundation for a [big idea](https://realize.lol) I think you'll want to [hear about](/subscribe/#project-updates) in the future.
+Right now, I'm building the foundation for some ideas I think you'll want to [hear about](/subscribe/#project-updates) in the future.
 In addition to some commission web dev work, I'm also constantly writing for and iterating upon this website and sporadically working on smaller [side projects](/projects).

 ### Why and what I write